 - The base bids you continue to set will always be honored as the primary lever by the bidding strategy.
-Those bids will be optimised at the time of the auction to maximise performance and drive towards more conversions, allowing you to stay on top of the dynamic marketplace.
+Those bids will be optimized at the time of the auction to maximize performance and drive towards more conversions, allowing you to stay on top of the dynamic marketplace.

 - When using eCPC, your average CPC won’t exceed the base bid that you set.

 - eCPC uses many different auction signals to help drive the best results, including search queries, bid modifiers, location, device, ad copy, and many more.
 All these combined signals help drive informed decisions for better advertiser performance.

 - eCPC works in combination with any technology providers that you use to manage campaigns. eCPC will always use the bids set by your bid management tool as a starting point before applying any adjustment.

 Timeline for upgrading to eCPC

 The transition from manual bidding to eCPC starts on April 24th.
 Any new campaigns created on the Microsoft Audience Network will no longer see the option for manual bidding.
 On April 24th, we’ll start upgrading all existing campaigns on the Microsoft Audience Network to eCPC.
 This transition will be completed by April 28th and throughout this week, any campaigns using manual CPC will move to eCPC.